SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

-code that interacts with members of nonfrozen structures and enumerations is compiled in a way that allows it to continue working without recompiling even if a future version of the library adds, removes, or reorders some that type's members.
+code that interacts with members of nonfrozen structures and enumerations is compiled in a way that allows it to continue working without recompiling even if a future version of the library adds, removes, or reorders some of that type's members.
 The compiler does this by looking up some information at runtime and by adding a layer of indirection.
 Marking a structure or enumeration as frozen